 Sometimes modifying alimony is the right path other times terminating the support order all together is possible.
-Alimony is financial assistance from one partner to the other, which recognizes a homemakers or the lesser earning spouse's contribution to the marriage.
-It is also a means to help the recipient move toward financial independence, but when it is no longer needed it should then be terminated and a motion to terminate the support order should be filed.
+Alimony is financial assistance paid from one partner to the other, which recognizes a homemaker or the less-earning spouse's contribution to the marriage.
+It's also meant to help the recipient move toward financial independence.
+However, when it's no longer needed it should be terminated by filing a motion to terminate the support order.

 One of the most common instances of a support order being terminated is due to remarriage.
-In Wisconsin, if the recipient of support gets remarried or it can be proven the recipient is in a marriage like arrangement the payor may seek to terminate the support order.
+In Wisconsin, if the recipient of support gets remarried or it can be proven the recipient is in a marriage-like arrangement (moved in, paying bills together, etc) the payor may seek to terminate the support order.
 This is accomplished by filing a motion to modify support and petitioning the court to terminate the support order based on the change in circumstances.

 Terminate Alimony during Significant Financial Changes

-Another often seen reason for a support order being terminated is a significant change in financial circumstances of the recipient.
-For instance if a recipient goes from unemployed to employed and makes an equal amount or greater as the payor, the court may find the significant change in financial circumstances enough to warrant a termination of the support order.
-This too would be accomplished by filing a motion to modify support.
+Another reason we often see for a support order being terminated is a significant change in financial circumstances of the recipient.
+For instance, if a recipient goes from unemployed to employed and makes an equal amount or greater as the payor, the court may find such a significant change in financial circumstances enough to warrant a termination of the support order.
+This too would be accomplished by filing a motion to terminate support.